Homemade Penne Alla Vodka Pasta

 No complaints at the dinner table are always a good thing!

-Our boys are older now so there really aren’t any complaints at dinner, they just want food and a lot of it.
-This penne vodka recipe is also one of their favorites, so much so that our oldest has learned to make it himself.
-And this vodka sauce recipe is so easy, really anyone can do it!
+Our boys are older now so they just want food and a lot of it.
+This penne vodka meal disappears whenever we make it and is so good our oldest has learned to make it himself.
+That’s right, this recipe is so easy our teenage son decided to start making it himself so he could eat even more of it!

 Promise, it’s going to be fine.
 Although there is a good amount of vodka in this vodka sauce recipe, it does cook out.
 Reducing the vodka before adding the other liquid ingredients is a key step.

-Simmering the sauce for the right amount of time is also a key to making this vodka sauce recipe.
-When you simmer the sauce for about a half an hour or so, the flavors blend together giving you that restaurant quality taste you’re looking for.
+Pour in the crushed tomatoes and whisk everything together.
+Then add your spices, salt and pepper.
+Partially cover the sauce and let it simmer for 20 minutes.
+Simmering the sauce is also a key to making this vodka sauce recipe.
+When you simmer the sauce the flavors blend together giving you that restaurant quality taste you’re looking for.

 Also, when you toss the pasta together with the warm vodka sauce it’s going to cook the pasta even further.
 So 1-2 minutes shy of the cooking time on the package will result in the most perfectly cooked pasta!